"Jak is tenacious at fighting his client’s corner and has a thorough understanding of the law. He is well respected by his peers."

 - applications for the removal of executors and trustees; and

 - contentious Court of Protection matters, including revocation of Lasting Powers of Attorney, financial abuse applications, and deprivation of liberty damages claims.

 Jak regularly appears in the Business & Property Courts division of the High Court of Justice, and has handled reported cases appearing in the Court of Appeal.
-Jak acts for individual claimants, executors/administrators of wills, trustees and beneficiaries.
-Jak has also been appointed by the court as a deputy in Court of Protection cases, and as a trustee and a professional administrator of an estate in cases of extreme dispute.
+Jak acts for private client individuals, companies and charities.
+Jak has also been appointed by the court as a deputy in Court of Protection cases, and as professional estate administrator in cases of extreme disagreement.
 Jak receives instructions nationally and from overseas.

 Jak will aim to give thorough and robust legal advice, as well as pragmatic advice and practical tips on ultimately achieving his client's objectives.
 He is a strong advocate of alternative dispute resolution (ADR) as a means of settling disputes, but if such platforms fail then he is equipped with the know-how to litigate cases through the court system.